Movement

 Chelsea Clock 12E Movement

 One of the most precise mechanical movements ever made in the USA.
-Developed in the early 1900s.
-Proven through two world wars.
-Still assembled by hand in Chelsea, MA — one gear at a time.
+Dormant for two decades.
+Now assembled by hand again in Chelsea, MA — one gear at a time.

-Developed in Chelsea, MA and proven through two world wars, the 12E set a new benchmark for precision — one that still holds more than a century later.
+Developed in Chelsea, MA and proven through militar service, the 12E set a new benchmark for precision — one that still holds more than eighty years later.

 The movement went on to serve as the heartbeat of Navy engine room clocks and Coast Guard radio room clocks.
-Before any 12E shipped, it endured internal testing designed to mimic real conditions — whether aboard a vessel in World War II or in the field during Vietnam.
+Before any 12E shipped, it endured internal testing designed to mimic real conditions — whether aboard a vessel in World War II or in operations during the Vietnam War.

-The 12E is one of the last remaining mechanical clock movements produced entirely in the United States.
-Every component is built and assembled by hand at Chelsea Clock's factory in Chelsea, MA — the same address where this movement has been made for over a century.
+The 12E is one of the last remaining mechanical clock movements produced in the United States.
+Every 12E movement is still assembled by hand by Chelsea in Chelsea, MA — where this movement has been made for more than 80 years.

 Precision starts with the parts.
-Chelsea cuts its gears rather than stamping them — a distinction that means smoother operation, more even wear, and better timekeeping over the life of the clock.
-Twelve jewels and precision brass components throughout.
+Chelsea cuts its gears rather than stamping them — a distinction that means precision, durability, and accuracy over the life of the clock.
+Twelve jewels and only precision brass and steel components are used throughout.

-Each movement takes six weeks to assemble and test.
-The regulator — a vertical micrometer-type mechanism with a serrated wheel visible through the dial between the 2 and 3 — is a signature detail, both functional and unmistakably Chelsea.
-The 12E can also be configured for either a 12-hour or 24-hour dial.
+Each movement takes nearly six weeks to create from time to manufacture, assemble, and repeat testing for final approval.
+The regulator — a manual adjustment wheel found on the dial of a 12E powered clock — is a signature detail, both functional and unmistakably Chelsea.
+The 12E can also be configured for either a 12-hour or 24-hour clock dial.

 Key Mechanical Details